hynek/structlog/docs/twisted.md

   That gives you regular and simple-to-parse single-line JSON log entries no matter what happens.

-## Bending Foreign Logging To Your Will
+## Bending foreign logging to your will

 *structlog* comes with a wrapper for Twisted's log observers to ensure the rest of your logs are in JSON too: `structlog.twisted.JSONLogObserverWrapper`.